-Experiencing too much stress or anxiety over the EA Exam might cause a negative impact on your mental health and make it difficult for you to keep your sanity.
+Experiencing too much anxiety over the EA exam might cause a negative impact on your mental health and make it difficult for you to keep your sanity.
 Moreover, it might even make it more challenging to concentrate when studying and disrupt your sleep schedule.
 However, with the correct test stress and anxiety-busting tactics, as well as an effective studying schedule, your EA exam preparation may become much simpler.

 Here are 7 tips we recommend in order to make your EA exam preparation stress-free and effective.